SumoLogic/sumologic-docker-logging-driver/README.md

 ```

 ## Setting Default Options
-To use the `sumologic` logging driver, find the `daemon.json` file located in `/etc/docker` on Linux hosts.
+To set the `sumologic` logging driver as the default, find the `daemon.json` file located in `/etc/docker` on Linux hosts.
 Set the `log-driver` and `log-opt` keys to the desired values and restart Docker for the changes to take effect.
 For more information about +configuring Docker using `daemon.json`, see [daemon.json].

 [daemon.json]: https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file